- What types of financial aid are available?

 - Am I required to have health insurance?
 Where can I purchase health insurance if I do not have coverage?

 You are required to carry health insurance that provides coverage for preventive, diagnostic, therapeutic, and mental health services beginning at the start of courses and continuing until graduation.
-You may satisfy the health insurance requirement with annual documentation of health insurance coverage that meets the Essential Benefits requirements of the Affordable Care Act (ACA) under a parent plan, spouse/partner plan, or separate individual/family health insurance plan.
+You may satisfy the health insurance requirement with annual documentation of health insurance coverage that meets the Essential Benefits requirements of the Affordable Care Act (ACA) under a parent plan, partner plan, or separate individual/family health insurance plan.

 The cost of health insurance may be added to the Cost of Attendance upon request.

 The medical school provides students with disability insurance and professional (malpractice) insurance.

 - What if the amount of financial aid I receive is not sufficient to cover all of my educational expenses?